KDE/digikam-doc/post_processing/time_adjust.rst

         - **EXIF: created (fuzzy)**: image creation timestamp from Exif and trying different encoding combinations in case of non-respect of standard.
         - **EXIF: original (fuzzy)**: image original timestamp from Exif and trying different encoding combinations in case of non-respect of standard.
         - **EXIF: digitized (fuzzy)**: image digitized timestamp from Exif and trying different encoding combinations in case of non-respect of standard.
-    - A fixed date taken in calendar.
+    - A fixed date taken from calendar.

 The **Timestamp Adjustments** group allows to select operation to process of source date to evaluate the target date.
 Available choices are listed below: